Nettle Leaf

 • Kidney stone prevention – The herb’s cleansing action may help reduce stone formation risk

-• Seasonal allergy relief – Many users report reduced hay fever symptoms during peak allergy seasons
+• Seasonal allergy relief – Many users report reduced hay fever symptoms during peak seasons

 • Blood sugar support – Some studies suggest nettle may help maintain healthy glucose levels

-• Skin health support – Rich in silica and minerals that promote healthy skin, hair, and nails
+• Skin, hair, and nail health – Rich in silica and minerals that nourish from within

 The leaves pack impressive nutritional value.
-You’ll find high levels of iron, potassium, calcium, and vitamins A, C, and K. These nutrients work alongside flavonoids, chlorophyll, and other plant compounds to create nettle’s therapeutic effects.
+You’ll find high levels of iron, potassium, calcium, and vitamins A, C, and K. These nutrients work alongside flavonoids and chlorophyll to create nettle’s therapeutic effects.

 Always consult healthcare providers before using nettle therapeutically, especially if you take medications or have existing health conditions3.